 Your legal rights are important.
 You have the right to report illegal activities without retaliation, but that does not mean your employer will follow the law.
 If your employer retaliates against you, fight back with our help.

 We have over 20 years of experience litigating these cases.
 We stay abreast of all the changes to the law and will help you fight for your rights.
 Whether you want to try to settle the case out of court or bring full legal action, we are here for you.

 We also make it easy to begin the process.
-We understand that you are going through enough stress right now, so we offer free phone consultations for our clients.
+We understand that you are going through enough stress right now, so we offer confidential phone consultations for our clients.
 Pick up the phone, call us, and discuss your case.
 During the meeting, we can help you determine if you should move forward.